nut245/flashcards-program/FlashcardsV4/README.md

 - Fully-functional usage for flashcards
 - Reloadable flashcards and information on-the-fly (whilst program is open)
 - Implementation of procedurally generated 'Jeoprody'-esque questions/quiz
+  - Results of quiz on completion
 - Immediate output of results with feedback after completion of quiz
+-

-- Original greem theme and design (as well as easy implementation of new themes)
+- Original green theme and design (as well as easy implementation of new themes)
 - keybinds for mouse-independant shortcuts (not yet customisable)

 - Implementation of MySettings library